Welcome to the Washington DC Temple Visitors' Center

 Come enjoy spring at the Visitors' Center.
 Blossoms are opening on the temple grounds and inside, we have musical performances, artwork, and an 8' statue of Jesus Christ with hands outstretched, all inviting us to feel His Greater Love during this Easter season.

-On Friday, May 1, 2026, view this breathtaking tribute to courage and faith from 10:00 AM – 8:00 PM in the Visitors’ Center parking lot.
+Come experience the powerful 13-foot Harriet Tubman ‘Journey to Freedom’ statue.
+On Friday, May 1, 2026, view this breathtaking tribute to courage and faith from 5:00 – 8:00 PM at the Washington DC Stake Center | 10000 Stoneybrook Dr, Kensington, MD 20895.

 Join Historian Anthony Cohen as he shares his remarkable 800-mile journey to Canada, retracing the path of the Underground Railroad.
 His presentation highlights stories of faith, resilience, freedom, and family—while honoring the 250th birthday of the United States of America.